Ala Story

-Ala Story (born 1907, Vienna, Austria-Hungary; d.
-1972, Santa Barbara, California), born Emilie Anna Maria Heyszl von Heyszenau, was a gallerist and curator, as well as the director of the American British Art Center in New York and the Santa Barbara Museum of Art (1952–57).
+Ala Story (born April 25, 1907, Vienna, Austria-Hungary; d.
+April 2, 1972, Santa Barbara, California) born Emilie Anna Maria Heyszl von Heyszenau, was a gallerist and curator, as well as the director of the American British Art Center in New York and the Santa Barbara Museum of Art (1952–57).
 She was the daughter of an Austrian colonel and cavalry commandant, W. von Heyszenau, and traced her lineage on her mother's side back to a 12th-century minnesanger, Hoffman van der Aue.

 Career

 She trained as an artist at the Academy of Fine Arts in Vienna but in 1928, upon seeing a van Gogh show, realized she did not have the talent to be a painter.
 She moved to London in her twenties and worked at the Beaux Arts Gallery in Mayfair.
 Over the next decade, Story worked at several other London galleries, including the Redfern Gallery; Lucy Wertheim Gallery, where she was director; and the Storran Gallery near the Royal Academy, in which she was a partner.
-After her marriage to Neville E.O.
-Story in 1930—likely a marriage of convenience to make emigrating to Britain easier — she returned to Redfern Gallery as a director in 1936, and then took over the Stafford Gallery in St. James's, which she transformed into the British Art Centre, a non-profit dedicated to purchasing contemporary art for museums.
+After her marriage to Neville Edward Oswald Story, son of Admiral William Story, in 1930—likely a marriage of convenience to make emigrating to Britain easier — she returned to Redfern Gallery as a director in 1936, and then took over the Stafford Gallery in St. James's, which she transformed into the British Art Centre, a non-profit dedicated to purchasing contemporary art for museums.